mhazaa/shapeshifter.js/README.md

 ## SETTING UP THE DOM

 1- First of all you'll need the SVG markup for the shapes you want to transform between.
-This is the markup for two of the shapes in the example.
+I personally use illustrator to draw the vectors and export the SVG code, but there are a lot of options obviously.
+This is the markup for two of the SVGs in the example.

     <svg id="retriever" viewBox="0 0 227.49 200.03">
       <polygon points="144.38 0 177.82 20 192.51 88.14 144.38 0" style="fill: #f79a4c"/>